kvizconde/chat-app/README.md

-# chat-app
+# Chat App 👻💬
-A chat application built with node js
+A node.js chat app that allows users to chat with people in real time based on selected channels.
+This app was made through Andrew Mead's node course @Udemy.